 The Working Group serves as a forum to examine Legislative Assembly programs, procedures and practices and identify potential ways to strengthen respect and support for Members from all parties, backgrounds and identities.
 The scope of the Working Group does not extend to political matters or the role of political parties and caucuses.

-Further information on the role and mandate of the Working Group is included in its Terms of Reference (see below).
+For further information on the role and mandate of the Working Group, see the Terms of Reference below.

 Contact Information